1: General introduction & books about printing relief techniques

-Like gouges, rollers have different qualities.
+Like gouges, rollers or brayers have different qualities.
 The smaller and lighter ones are less effective than large ones in spreading the ink evenly, but they are a good alternative to start.

 The plate can be a rectangle of glass, of metal, of anything flat and smooth that you can wash and reuse; I use different pieces of smooth chipboards.

 As for the spatula, a flat mason spatula will do the trick.

 5: Choosing your ink

 There are two types of inks, water-based inks and oil-based inks.

 Water-based inks are easy to use because you can clean your equipment with water.
 They dry faster than oil inks; for those of good quality, they give a result comparable to oil-based inks.
 Their disadvantage is that it is difficult to superimpose inks of different colors to create shades, and if you plan to rework your prints with watercolor, the watercolor may mix with the ink.
 However, these are two minor disadvantages that can be solved by working quickly in either case.